ryderjsmith/IncidentDesk/README.md

 # IncidentDesk
-simple offline incident logging app for race control
+Simple offline incident logging app for race control Built with TKinter and SQLite